rigdenlab/ample/README.rst

 - Molecular Replacement using NMR ensembles
 - Molecular Replacement using ideal helices
 - Molecular Replacement for coiled-coil proteins
+- Molecular Replacement using models derived from online databases

 Examples of the above can be found `here <https://ample.readthedocs.io/en/latest/examples.html>`_.